 Before we talk about photography packages and pricing it is important to understand the licensing structure as it impacts the pricing and package options.

-Usually working with leading hotels there are two photo license options, a “buyout” and “usage/time”
+Usually, there are two photo common license options, a “buyout” and “usage/time”

-Buy-Out: A Buyout license is pretty straight forward, the hotel request from the photographer to “transfer all the rights to the images” allowing the hotel to use the photos how and when they want to including transferring the photos to 3rd party.
+Buy-Out: A Buyout license is pretty straightforward, the hotel request the photographer to “transfer all the rights to the images” allowing you to use the pictures how and when you want and including the option for you to transfer the photos to 3rd party.

 In most cases, most hotels prefer this option as they don’t want to reach out to the photographer to renew the license or to negotiate future usage or transfer of photos to their vendors and partners.

-This option is the most expensive as it eliminates the photographer future royalty fees and option to sell the photos to other vendors (designers, architects, construction, linen and other companies involved in the project)
+This option is the most expensive as it eliminates the photographer’s future royalty fees and the option to sell the photos to other vendors (designers, architects, construction, linen, and other companies involved in the project)

-Usage / Time: Is pretty straight forward, you are paying for what you are planning to use the photos, for example: photo usage for 3 or 5 years in any media, not including 3rd party usage.
+Usage / Time: You are paying for what you are planning to use the photos, for example, photo usage for 3 or 5 years in any media, not including 3rd party usage.

-When it comes too pricing, the most common pricing structure is based on per project, per day, or per photo.
+When it comes to pricing, the most common pricing structure is based on per project, per day, or per photo.

-Per day: Pricing is based per 6-7 hours of work, sometimes including or excluding post-production work.
+Per day: Pricing is based on 6-7 hours of work, sometimes including or excluding post-production work.

-This is great when you are on top of your photography schedule allowing you to have your photographer in standby if needed.
+This is great when you are on top of your photography schedule allowing you to have your photographer on standby if needed.

-Also sometime different photos can take different times like exterior photos might take double then interior ones.
+Also sometimes different photos can take different times like exterior photos might take double than interior ones.